El-Potato-Slayer/js-todo/README.md

 ## Getting started

-**To get this project set up on your local machine, follow these simple steps:**
+**To get this project set up on your local machine, follow these steps:**

 1. Open Terminal.
 2. Navigate to your desired location to download the contents of this repository.